-- All network-based authentication and stored authentication credentials must be encrypted using industry-standard, strong encryption mechanisms.
+- All network-based authentication and stored authentication credentials (e.g. passphrases, SSH and TLS private keys, and API keys) must be encrypted using industry-standard, strong encryption mechanisms.
 Unencrypted services such as Telnet, FTP, SNMP, POP, and IMAP must be replaced by their encrypted equivalents.

 - Authentication credential stores on servers must be salted and hashed according to NIST guidelines.